snawarhussain/snawarhussain/README.md

 - 👋 Hi, I’m @snawarhussain
 - 👀📖 PostGrad with research interests in Computer Vision and Deep Leaning
-- 🌱 I’m currently learning MERN webstack
+- 🌱 I’m currently working on computational Ethology
 - 💞️ I’m looking to collaborate on Deep Learning and Pattern recognition based projects
 - 📫 Reach me at sanawar.hussain18@gmail.com